 Expire and destroy sessions after any significant change.

 We hope that this post helped you gain an understanding of Laravel security basics and why it’s this popular among PHP developers.
-Without doubt, it is an extremely versatile solution that empowers software creators to put security on the forefront of their online presence.
+Without a doubt, it is an extremely versatile solution that empowers software creators to put security at the forefront of their online presence.

 The first thing we need to know to implement repository pattern in Laravel application is to understand what Repository Pattern is...